-Negro Unit of Ballet Theater was Founded
+Negro Unit of Ballet Theatre was Founded

 On January 22, 1940, Agnes de Mille choreographed the ballet Black Ritual (Obeah) for sixteen black dancers: Lawaune Kennard, Lavinia Williams, Ann Jones, Dorothy Williams, Elizabeth Thompson, Evelyn Pilcher, Edith Ross, Valerie Black, Leonore Cox, Edith Hurd, Mabel Hart, Moudelle Bass, Clementine Collinwood, Carroll Ash, Bernice Willis, and Muriel Cook.
 Black Ritual was set to the score La Création du monde (1923) by Darius Milhaud.

-The Ballet Theater was founded in 1940 to be representative of the budding American style of ballet while nodding to the classical European form.
+The Ballet Theatre was founded in 1940 to be representative of the budding American style of ballet while nodding to the classical European form.
 New works by American choreographers and European choreographers filled the repertoire.
 Some notable choreographers who worked with the Ballet Theater were Russians Michel Fokine and Bronislava Nijinska , Englishmen Andrée Howard and Antony Tudor via Ballet Rambert, as well as two Americans Eugene Loring and Agnes de Mille.

 The collaborative and collective company was expansive; twenty principal dancers, fifteen soloists, a company of fifty-six, eleven composers, eleven designers, eleven choreographers, eighteen composers as well as a Spanish with nineteen dancers and an all-black called the Negro Unit of fourteen dancers.

-The lack of a singular artistic force was the downfall of the Negro Unit of Ballet Theater but were modeled after a government funded arts initiative by U.S. President Franklin Roosevelt called the Federal Theater Project.
+The lack of a singular artistic force was the downfall of the Negro Unit of Ballet Theatre but were modeled after a government funded arts initiative by U.S. President Franklin Roosevelt called the Federal Theater Project.